monsoonmaelstrom/book2/book2.md

 “What’s that?”
 Gavin asks, nodding to the rolled sheet of paper I’m holding.

 “Not sure,” I tell him sliding it into my pack.
 It’s too dark to read anything now.
-It’s a new moon and the sky has a thick, low layer of clouds covering the stars.
+There’s a new moon and the sky has a thick, low layer of clouds covering the stars.

 Fifteen minutes later, we make it to the shore.
-So far, so good, but I know it’s only a matter of time and probably not much.
+So far, so good, but I know it’s only a matter of time and probably not much at that.
 Eventually she’s bound to notice Liam’s getting further away from her, and when she does…

 “Let’s move,” I tell the others.
 “We’ve got a long way to walk, and the sooner we make it back, the better.”

 We’re lucky the coast here isn’t sheer cliffs or thickly wooded, but waist high scrubland.
 There is no road or trail here, so it’s still rough going, but it could be a lot worse.
 Lewis chose well.

-“How long is it going to take us to make it Branton,” Henry asks.
+“How long is it going to take us to make it back to Branton?”
+Henry asks.

-“Probably a few of weeks,” Alex answers.
+“Probably a few weeks,” Alex answers.

 “So they’ll make it back before we do,” Henry says with a nod.